Love Shore: Development

 Love Shore will be the debut release from Perfect Garbage Studios, founded in 2019.
 The studio is headed up by Studio Director, Son M. and Narrative Design Director, Emmett Nahil.
 The team cites finding a lot of value and support within the network of fellow indie developers they established upon entering the indie gaming community.

 Love Shore’s inception began over a late-night airport phone call from M. to Nahil, inquiring if they would be interested in making a game together.
 It was originally conceived as a horror story that M. was writing prior to Perfect Garbage’s formation.

 The team leaned into narrative games with unique mechanics, citing titles like Dishonored, Shadow of the Colossus, Devil May Cry, and Bioshock as inspiration.

 Crowdfunding

 In March 2019, Perfect Garbage launched a public Kickstarter to fundraise for development costs.
 The campaign featured a downloadable demo for Windows, Mac, and Linux.
 The campaign raised over $62,000 of its original $50,000 goal.
 In October 2022, Perfect Garbage released a special exclusive demo for Kickstarter backers.

 Perfect Garbage was also a recipient of the Moonrise Fund, an early-stage gaming investment fund from indie publisher, GLITCH.
 They were recipients along with Skullgirls developers, Future Club and Virtuoso Neomedia.

 Soundtrack

 The Love Shore soundtrack consists of 30+ original compositions by Suvi Savikko and Jayson Alexander.

-The soundtrack is planned to release on Spotify, Apple Music, and for purchase on Steam in 2023.
+The soundtrack was released on Bandcamp, Spotify, Apple Music, and for purchase on Steam in June 2023.

 Release

-Love Shore is scheduled for release in Spring 2023 on Windows, macOS, and Xbox.
+Love Shore was released in June 2023 on Windows, macOS, and Xbox Series X/S.